-3. Maintain a substantial involvement of not less than 25% of total practice
+3. Maintain a substantial involvement of not less than 25% of total practice a.
+For specialists who are solicitors with a significant change in work practices

 An exemption may be granted where a significant change in work practices has not allowed a specialist to maintain a 25% substantial involvement in their area of specialty.